Amaro Pargo: Early life

-Trader and corsair
+Trader and privateer

-Amaro Pargo's participation in the West Indies Fleet had to have started between 1703 and 1705, and at this time he is mentioned as "captain" and "master" of the frigate Ave María y Las Ánimas.
+Amaro Pargo's participation in the Spanish treasure fleet had to have started between 1703 and 1705, and at this time he is mentioned as "captain" and "master" of the frigate Ave María y Las Ánimas.
 He is mentioned sailing between the port of Santa Cruz de Tenerife and Havana, and other vessels of their possession are cited; Nuestra Señora de Los Remedios, Santo Domingo and Santa Águeda (this last nicknamed El Gavilán).
-Later in 1737 he is mentioned as the owner of El Mercader de Canarias, captained by John Plunket, and as sharing ownership with another merchant vessel of La Laguna, Don Pedro Dujardin.
+In 1737, he is mentioned as the owner of El Mercader de Canarias, captained by John Plunket, and as sharing ownership with another merchant vessel of La Laguna, Don Pedro Dujardin.

 He conducted his affairs with a well-maintained fleet and also with many residences.
-Amaro Pargo led his own ships to America laden with wine from Malvasía (which were from his own harvests) and brandy (also his), which he sold in Havana and Guyana.
-On the way, he attacked all ships belonging to enemies of Spanish Crown, mainly British and Dutch, making off with booty, which he later brought back to Spain.
-Amaro Pargo fought against some of the best known pirates of his day, including Blackbeard.
-He also traded in other products such as various textiles and even nuts.
+Amaro Pargo led his own ships to America laden with wine from Malvasía (from his own vineyards) and brandy (also his), which he sold in Havana and Guyana.
+On the way, he attacked all ships belonging to nations at war with Spain, most of whom were British and Dutch, making off with booty which he later brought back to Spain.
+Pargo also fought against some of the best known pirates of his day, including Blackbeard.
+He also traded in other products such as various textiles and nuts.
 These products were brought from the Canary Islands to the Indies.

-In 1712 Amaro Pargo captured an English ship, the Saint Joseph, which had its consignees in Dublin (Ireland), and was commanded by the English captain Alexander Westher.
-However, Amaro Rodríguez Felipe was accused of not having acted with rigor at the time of exercising his corsairs' rights.
-This was because Amaro Pargo had sacked the ship and seized its possessions, in addition to forcing Alexander Westher to sail along with Amaro Pargo's ship to the port of Santa Cruz de Tenerife, on pain of sinking the aforementioned English ship in the depths.
-Nevertheless, the capture of this English ship was considered legitimate because England was an enemy power of the Spanish Crown.
+In 1712, Pargo captured the British-flagged merchant ship Saint Joseph, which operated out of Dublin and was commanded by Captain Alexander Westher.
+Pargo was later accused of not having acted with rigor at the time of exercising his rights as a privateer.
+This was because Pargo looted the ship's cargo and forced Westher to sail with Pargo's ship to the port of Santa Cruz de Tenerife on pain of sinking Saint Joseph if Westher refused to do so.
+Nevertheless, the capture of Saint Joseph was considered legitimate because Britain was at war with Spain.